-The Superintendent or designee may make available to the public and school community a list of the names, position titles, and contact information of the wellness council members.

-The wellness council advises the district on health-related issues, activities, policies, and programs.
-At the discretion of the Superintendent or designee, the duties of the council may also include the planning, implementation, and evaluation of activities to promote health within the school or community.
+The Superintendent or designee may make available to the public and school community a list of the names, position titles, and contact information of the wellness committee members.
+The wellness committee shall advise the District on health-related issues, activities, policies, and programs.
+At the discretion of the Superintendent or designee, the duties of the committee may also include the planning, implementation, and evaluation of activities to promote health within the school or community.